rharter/docker-goaccess-cloudfront/README.md

   -e "AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY}" \
   -e "BUCKET=my-access-logs" \
   -e "NO_SERVER=1" \
+  -e "PRUNE=60"
   -v "/tmp/goaccess-cloudfront/logs:/logs:rw" \
   -v "/tmp/goaccess-cloudfront:/config:rw" \
   rharter/goaccess-cloudfront
 ```

+With the `PRUNE=60` environment variable set, logs older than 60 days will be remove from S3, keeping costs down.
+This means that the generated analytics will also only reflect the past 60 days.

 ### Docker Compose